DiRAC-Training/FM002-Version-control/_episodes/05-remote.md

 > [Credit: Mitch Altman, CC BY-SA 2.0](https://www.flickr.com/photos/maltman23/38138235276) {: .callout}

-## Collaborating on a Remote Repository
+## Collaborating on a remote repository

 Now we know how to **push** our work from our local repository to a remote one, we need to know the reverse - how to **pull** updates to the code that someone else has made.